ethhub-io/ethhub/docs/ethereum-basics/what-is-ether.md

+---
-title: What is Ether? - EthHub
+title: What is Ether (ETH)? - EthHub

-description: Ether is the native cryptocurrency used on the Ethereum network.
+description: Ether (ETH) is the native cryptocurrency used on the Ethereum network.
+---

 # What is Ether?